As a startup, only the selected few get the opportunity to pitch to investors.

 4. Don't use these two items for 'use of funds'

-Watch out; this one’s a landmine.
-You’re raising money to fund your startup; the investor will want to know how you’ll use their money, also know as “use of funds.”
+You’re raising money to fund your startup; the investor will want to know how you’ll use their money, also known as “use of funds.”
 The absolute worst answers are: to give yourself a salary, and research and development.
-An investor doesn’t want to pay to research your idea, and then pay more to develop your product.
-Why wouldn’t they just do it themselves?
+An investor doesn’t want to research your idea, and then pay more to develop your product.
+Why wouldn’t they do it themselves?

 Most startups seeking capital have a viable product and a revenue stream.
 Typically, when describing how you’ll use the money, you should divide this into categories, usually between three-five and give percentages to each: 30% marketing, 50% inventory, and 20% for staffing.
 Be sure to have a more detailed account in the event they ask you.

-Avoiding these six common pitfalls will put you light-years ahead of your competition.
-You’ll stand a much greater chance of getting funded.
-If your a startup seeking sources of funding, drop me a line.
-I’d love to hear from you.
+Avoiding these four common pitfalls will put you light-years ahead of your competition.
+If you’re a startup seeking sources of funding, drop me a line.
+I’d love to hear about your company.